dd32/td-gh-ex/readme.txt

 * Enhancement: Added SmallCaps variant of Alegreya sans and sans-serif font

 * Change: Basic SmartMenu in Free Version.
 Weaver Xtreme Plus has advanced SmartMenu Options
-* Change: Significant Improvement of Customzer Inteface Levels
+* Change: Significant Improvement of Customizer Interface Levels
   * Names changed to: Basic, Standard, Full
   * Customizer menus reorganized for new levels
   * Basic Level contains better set of options.
 Many users will never need to use higher levels